avivbp/Lattice-Generation/README.md

    network in the from of.pkl files.

 3) Image Completion Using Co-Mod-GAN:

+   The directories in Datasets contain physically correct example you can use for image completion purposes.
    Firstly you need to change the run_generator.py file taken from Co-Mod-GAN to the run_generator.py file in this repository.
    In order to complete images using our code, you need to run completion_loop.py after changing the images_path, output_dir_path and checkpoint_path according to your hierarchy.